 Because of their small size, the houses would only be suitable for one or two people.
 These homes would not be appropriate for single parents with children.
 Therefore, a separate neighborhood within 21 Century Mayberry would be built to fulfill their needs.

 Beyond the small size of the homes, children would not be allowed in Solotopia Town for a number of reasons.
 Many singles today have made a conscious choice not to marry or have children.
 Other singles who haven’t yet made those choices prefer to live in communities with a high concentration of singles as opposed to families with children.
-In either case, it would not be fair to them to have to share a community with children that was designed for singles.
+In either case, it would not be fair to them to have to share a community with children that were designed for singles.
 After all, it’s called Solotopia Town, not couple’s town, not family town, and not kid’s town.

 I have been working on designs for these houses and communities for years!
 So there are many more aspects of this project that I’ve developed that are too numerous and proprietary to include in this article.

 With all the advancements in renewable energy and green technology, it is now possible to build this town as I described.
 And I see it becoming a reality. 🙂

 For information on small houses, visit Guru Habits tiny living article category.